 Extensive compressor reviews and FAQ

-FMR RNC: For the record, this is one of my earliest reviews.
-Many of my older reviews are short and lacking in detail.
-In some cases I later re-bought the same unit, in order to update the review with more thoroughness; I did re-buy the RNC a few years after writing this review, but my impressions were exactly the same the second time as the first, so I didn't bother to change the review at all.
-Some fans of the RNC think my review is unfair or inadequate--unfortunately I have zero motivation to buy it a third time, just to satisfy the people that like the RNC.
+FMR RNC: This is one of my earliest reviews, and many of my older reviews are short and lacking in detail.
+I very often buy the same units a second time in order to update those older reviews with more thoroughness, and I did re-buy the RNC a few years after writing this review.
+But my impressions were exactly the same the second time as the first, so I didn't bother to change the review at all.
+Some fans of the RNC think my review is unfair or inadequate, but honestly I have zero motivation to buy it a third time, just to satisfy those people that like the RNC.
 If you like it, great--enjoy it, I have no problem with people experiencing things differently from me.

 The "Really Nice Compressor" is a 1/3rd rack space stereo unit that runs at line level only.
-It's very popular--lots of reviews say it is one of the best compressors available at the price point.
+It's very popular, lots of reviews say it is the best compressor available at the price point.
 That is probably true for stereo mixes, but I really found it lacking for bass.

 It has some good points: the lows and highs are not notably rolled off, and there is almost no noise at all.
 But it distorts far too easily, and not in a good-sounding way.
 FMR makes it very clear on their website that the RNC is capable of unusually fast release times, which will cause distortion on low-frequency material.
 That's fair enough, but I tried slow settings, as well as just about every other possible setting, and got at least a small amount of distortion with most of them.
 Especially when I had it set up as a peak limiter, there was unpleasant glitching whenever the signal hit the threshold.
 I fully understand that FMR intentionally designed this unit with a much wider range of release times than most other comps, in order to provide the most creative freedom to users; however this does not negate the fact that even with slower release times it had problems handling strong bass signals.